mnettey-web/superstore-sales-insights/README.md

-# superstore-sales-insights
+# Superstore Sales Insights

+<img width="1125" height="978" alt="image" src="https://github.com/user-attachments/assets/4b1742a2-17e2-4284-abef-d2c5dd76255a" />

 A comprehensive retail data pipeline: SQL for extraction, Python for preprocessing, and Power BI for executive-level business intelligence

-<img width="1125" height="978" alt="image" src="https://github.com/user-attachments/assets/4b1742a2-17e2-4284-abef-d2c5dd76255a" />

-1. Introduction
+## Introduction
 Data is only as valuable as the decisions it inspires.
 In this project, I took the Global Superstore dataset a massive collection consisting of 51,290 international retail transactions with a set of attributes describing orders, customers, products, geography, and financial metrics and treated it as a real-world business intelligence engagement.

 Rather than just cleaning rows and columns, I focused on the "so what?".
 I transformed messy, multinational data into a strategic roadmap designed to help executives answer three critical questions:

-•	Where is our growth hidden?
+  - Where is our growth hidden?
 (Revenue)
-•	Where are we losing money?
+  - Where are we losing money?
 (Margins)
-•	How can we work smarter?
+  - How can we work smarter?
 (Operations)

 Source: Kaggle

-2. Business Problem
+## Business Problem
 Global Superstore generates strong revenue but experiences inconsistent profitability across regions and product categories.
 Leadership seeks to understand key profit drivers and evaluate the impact of discounting strategies on financial performance.
 This project analyzes sales, profit, discount behavior, and customer segmentation to identify improvement opportunities and deliver actionable recommendations.

-3. Data Understanding & Preparation
+## Data Understanding & Preparation
 The dataset contains transactional order-level data, where each row represents a product line item within an order.
 The dataset includes sales, profit, discount, customer segment, product category, and regional information.
-Initial exploration revealed:
+- Initial exploration revealed:
-•	The data spans multiple years.
+  - The data spans multiple years.
-•	Several transactions contain negative profit values.
+  - Several transactions contain negative profit values.
-•	Discounts vary significantly, suggesting potential impact on margins.
+  - Discounts vary significantly, suggesting potential impact on margins.
-•	No critical missing values were identified in financial columns.
+  - No critical missing values were identified in financial columns.

 Additional derived metrics such as Profit Margin and Shipping Duration were created to support deeper analysis.

-4. Data Dictionary
+## Data Dictionary
+#### Orders Table
 | Column Name | Description | Typical Data Type | Sample Value |
 | :--- | :--- | :--- | :--- |
 | **Row ID** | Surrogate unique identifier for each row/transaction record. | Integer / Unique ID | `32298` |